kubernetes/enhancements/keps/sig-apps/4212-declarative-node-maintenance/README.md

 applications may require more time to gracefully shut down.
 Allowing such hard-coded timeouts may result in unnecessary application disruptions or data corruption.

-To support the evacuation of `DaemonSet` and `Static` pods, the daemon set controller and kubelet should observe NodeMaintenance objects and Evacuations to coordinate the scale down of the pods on the targeted nodes.
+To support the eviction of `DaemonSet` and `Static` pods, the daemon set controller and kubelet should observe NodeMaintenance objects and EvictionRequests to coordinate the scale down of the pods on the targeted nodes.

 To ensure more streamlined experience we will not support the default kubectl [drain filters](https://github.com/kubernetes/kubernetes/blob/56cc5e77a10ba156694309d9b6159d4cd42598e1/staging/src/k8s.io/kubectl/pkg/drain/filters.go#L153-L162).
 Instead, it should be possible to create the NodeMaintenance object with just a `spec.nodeSelector`.